terrycojones/crossbarwww/website/crossbario/docs/Subscription-Meta-Events-and-Procedures.md

 A subscription is created within Crossbar.io when a first client issues a subscription request for a topic, and it is deleted when the last client unsubscribes or its session is disconnected.
 In between, other client sessions may be attached to the subscription or removed from it.

 Subscription meta-events give information about these events.
-Additionally, there is a set of procedures which can be called to receive information about currently existing subscriptions.
+Additionally, there is a set of meta-procedures which can be called to receive information about currently existing subscriptions.

+Meta-events are created by the router itself.
+This means that the events as well as the data received when calling a meta-procedure can be accorded the same trust level as the router.

-## Use cases for subscription meta-events
+## Use cases for subscription meta-events & procedures

 Within an application, it may be desirable for a publisher to know whether a publication to a specific topic currently makes sense, i.e. whether there are any subscribers who would receive an event based on the publication.
 It may also be desirable to keep a current count of subscribers to a topic to then be able to filter out any subscribers who are not supposed to receive an event.

 ## Events